darioaladuz/library-top-project/README.md

-# library-top-project
+# library-top
-A small library web-app that allows you to keep track of the books you read.
-(Project for The Odin Project)
+A small library web app that lets you keep track of the books you read/are reading/are going to read.
+(Project for the odin project)